amirziyacode/Morse-code/README.md

 ## Development Run Test

-I use Maven and two packages for Testing(assertJ & Junit)
+I use Maven and two packages for Testing
+ - assertJ
+ - Junit

 ```
 @Test